 Patagonia Worn Wear aims to ensure that hiking gear is used and worn for many years.
 The way it works is that Patagonia encourages you to wear and repair your gear, then trade-in your Patagonia gear – as a reward you’ll get a voucher to go towards the purchase of new or used Patagonia gear.
 Worn Wear will then will wash/repair the gear and offer it for sale as a used item at the online store.

 Bamboo Toothbrush available at Woolworths Supermarket at the time of this article.
-Bamboo as a handle material is much more sustainable than plastic and is much easier to cut down and sand
+Bamboo as a handle material is much more sustainable than plastic and is much easier to cut down and sand.
+These toothbrushes are sold in a recyclable cardboard package

-The Sea to Summit Micro II Sleeping bag, my current bag of choice for all but the coldest hikes and uses Responsibly Sourced Down
+The Sea to Summit Sea to Summit Spark 2 Sleeping bag, my current bag of choice for all but the coldest hikes and uses Responsibly Sourced Down

 I noted earlier that minimising our impact on the environment is not as easy as it sounds.
 We all intend this but only the dedicated get there.
 Having said that, if we all do our very best to make more sustainable choices every day, we have the potential to make a positive impact that goes beyond our individual efforts.